As a color between green and blue, turquoise is remarkably versatile. It’s often seen as a spiritual color, and has a calm, natural quality.

 Like other shades of blue, teal is linked to the sea and the natural world, and is said to promote emotions of serenity and composure.
 Contrast it with maroon for added contrast, or mix it with other colors of green for a refreshing effect.

-To create teal, you need to combine white, yellow, and cyan.
+To create teal, you need to combine cyan with a little white and a little yellow.

 Electric Blue